mpv-player/mpv/DOCS/man/options.rst

     (default: 0).

 ``--replaygain-clip=<yes|no>``
-    Prevent clipping caused by replaygain by automatically lowering the gain (default).
-Use ``--replaygain-clip=no`` to disable this.
+    Allow the volume gain to clip (default: no).
+If this option is not enabled, mpv automatically will prevent clipping by lowering the gain.

 ``--replaygain-fallback=<db>``
     Gain in dB to apply if the file has no replay gain tags.
 This option